MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/office-365-bitlocker-and-distributed-key-manager-for-encryption.md

 - Strat_O365_Enterprise
 - M365-security-compliance
 - Strat_O365_Enterprise
-description: Learn about how Office 365 servers use BitLocker encryption, eliminating the potential for data theft due to lost or stolen computers and disks. ms.custom: seo-marvel-apr2020
+description: Learn about how Office 365 uses BitLocker encryption, reducing the potential for data theft due to lost or stolen computers and disks. ms.custom: seo-marvel-apr2020
 ---